mmore500/mmore500.github.io/blog_professional/_posts/2020-07-16-blog-guide.md

 Sections and subsections work exactly the same way.

-If you're unsure what the anchor key will be for a
+If you're unsure what the anchor ID will be for a subsection, serve a local copy of the site and click on the anchor link next to the subsection title to reveal the anchor ID in your browser's url bar.

 ### mY `eXAmPlE` SUBSECTION!? :cat: